Champagne Truffles

 Pour into prepared pan and refrigerate uncovered for a minimum of 8 hours; preferably 20-24 hours.

-Which Pan is best for these Boozy Truffles
+Which pan is best for champagne truffles recipe

 While searching for a copycat Teuscher Champagne Truffles recipe I stumbled upon this recipe from Simply Recipes.
 I learned a few things the way, that I hope to pass along to you, making these boozy chocolate truffles even easier.